 or ionic emulate ios

-With Ionic 2 we can benefit from the high level and modern languages such as ES6 and TypeScript without worrying about Browser support and Ionic with the help of Gulp takes care of transpiling and compiling everything on the fly to ES5 which is what currently all browsers supports.
+With Ionic 4, we can benefit from the high level and modern languages such as ES6 and TypeScript without worrying about Browser support and Ionic with the help of Webpack takes care of transpiling and compiling everything on the fly to ES5 which is what currently all browsers supports.

-First of all, this is a Cordova based project with plugins directory for installing Cordova plugins which includes default plugins but we can also add any plugin by just issuing ...
+First of all, this is a Cordova based project with plugins directory for installing Cordova plugins which includes default plugins.

 We import StatusBar from ionic-native.